bradymholt/raspberrypi-relay-controller/README.md

 # Instructions

+The following instructions assume you are using a Raspberry Pi 3 Model B.

 ## Setup Arch Linux ARM on Raspberry Pi

 1. Follow the [Mount SD card in VirtualBox from Mac OS X Host](http://www.geekytidbits.com/mount-sd-card-virtualbox-from-mac-osx/) guide to get access to SD Card from VirtualBox running on OS X host.
-2. Prepare SD Card using instructions specific to your Raspberry Pi device generation: [Raspberry 1](https://archlinuxarm.org/platforms/armv6/raspberry-pi), [Raspberry 2](https://archlinuxarm.org/platforms/armv7/broadcom/raspberry-pi-2), [Raspberry 3](https://archlinuxarm.org/platforms/armv8/broadcom/raspberry-pi-3).
+2. Prepare the SD Card by following [these instructions on the Arch Linux ARM website](https://archlinuxarm.org/platforms/armv8/broadcom/raspberry-pi-3).
 3. Before running `umount boot root` from the above instructions, run `sync`.
 4. After running  `umount boot root` from the above instructions, shutdown VirtualBox and then Eject the SD Card from OS X.
 5. Insert SD Card into the Pi and boot